opf/openproject/docs/use-cases/portfolio-management/README.md

 # Use Case: Portfolio Management and Custom Reporting Options

-Step 1: To view all projects, first select the *project chooser drop-down*, the chose *View all projects*
+Step 1: To view all projects, first select the *project chooser drop-down* (select a project), then click on the  *View all projects*

 ![Chose project](chose-project.jpg)